Several government schemes can help you pay your energy bills, especially in the colder winter months.

-Here, we list the different schemes and what you need to do if you think you qualify.
+Here we list the available schemes and how to find out if you qualify.

 As well as getting extra help through these schemes, make sure you're not paying your energy supplier more than you need to.
 Use our independent switching service, Which?
-Switch, to check that you're on the .
+Switch, to check that you're on the for you.

 Cold Weather Payments are made to households that get qualifying benefits.
-They help pay for extra heating costs during periods of very cold weather.
+They help pay for extra heating costs when it's very cold.

 Fuel Direct payments arrange for your current fuel use and an agreed amount of your unpaid bill to be paid to the company you owe each time your benefits are paid.
 The payments will stop once you've paid back what you owe.

 The amount you’ll pay through deductions directly from your benefits depends on how much you’re paying off.
 For example, if you get Universal Credit, 5% of it would be deducted for gas, electricity and water.

 Subsidised energy efficient home improvements are available through the Energy Company Obligation (ECO) if you qualify.
 These can include insulation or replacement boilers.
 Find out more in our guide to the .

 You might be able to get financial help for energy-saving home improvements through schemes that run in your area.

 These can cover a range of energy efficiency measures including:

 An assessor will usually visit your home to determine what's needed.